Just Married (2007 film)

-Just Married is a 2007 Bollywood film directed by Meghna Gulzar and starring Fardeen Khan, Esha Deol in lead roles along with Satish Shah, Kirron Kher and Mukul Dev in supporting roles.
+Just Married is a 2007 Indian Hindi-language comedy film directed by Meghna Gulzar, starring Fardeen Khan, Esha Deol in lead roles along with Satish Shah, Kirron Kher and Mukul Dev in supporting roles.

 Plot

 Abhay Sachdeva and Ritika Khanna are young, modern Indian professionals.
-They briefly meet at a wedding, and individually make their dislike for arranged marriages known, since they do not understand the concept of marrying a stranger.
+They briefly meet at a wedding and individually make their dislike for arranged marriages known, since they do not understand the concept of marrying a stranger.
 Unbeknownst to them, their parents meet at the same wedding and compare their horoscopes, which begins the process of arranging a match.
-Even though they each have strong objections, the couple eventually give in to their parents' wishes and get married.
+Even though they each have strong objections, the couple eventually gives in to their parents' wishes and gets married.
 The newlyweds then embark on a honeymoon trip to Ooty.
 The trip is part of a romantic getaway package where they will be sharing a lodge with other couples.